ChiCubed/InformaticsNotes/chapter4.md

 #### Summary

-A treap is essentially a BST where the values (technically keys) of each node is ordered by the BST property (max on left side <= current node <= min on right side), and the 'priorities' of each node is ordered by the max-heap property (max on left side, max on right side <= current node).
+A treap is essentially a BST where the values \(technically keys\) of each node is ordered by the BST property \(max on left side &lt;= current node &lt;= min on right side\), and the 'priorities' of each node is ordered by the max-heap property \(max on left side, max on right side &lt;= current node\).

 Each node is assigned a random priority when they are inserted.
 The tree is rotated when it is updated to ensure the max-heap property is satisified for the priorities.